r-schmidtke/redmine-parent-issue-filter/README.md

 **note: The directory name must be a `parent_issue_filter_rs`.
 Directory name is different, it will fail to run the Plugin.**

-Create a custom field for Issues and replace the 2 occurences of 'XXXREPLACEXXX' in lib/redmine_parent_issue_filter_rs.rb' with its ID

 Supported versions
 ------------------